PeterLenting/topography-game/README.md

 Game should start again.
 Startscreen should be shown and every image can be shown again if the player clicks the 'Let's Play!'-button.

 ### Improvements after testing
-•   A bug that came up in the end after I had made some adjustments to the rungame()-function was that the names of all the riders in the game were seen as correct on all images.
+A bug that came up in the end after I had made some adjustments to the rungame()-function was that the names of all the riders in the game were seen as correct on all images.
 This of course was not the way the game is intended.
 I fixed this by making indexOf() a Boolean by adding '> -1'.
-•   It was possible to adjust Round and Score manually.
+It was possible to adjust Round and Score manually.
 This of course was not the intention and is fixed by making the input 'readonly'.
-•   It turned out cyclist-14- empty.png was the same image as cyclist-14.png.
+It turned out cyclist-14- empty.png was the same image as cyclist-14.png.
 This was of course changed, so cyclist-14- empty.png was indeed without the name and the nation of the cyclist.

-**Browsers**
+### Browsers
 The game was tested in Chrome, Internet Explorer and Firefox.
 In Internet Explorer the blur-class doesn't work.
-As this is not an essential part of the game and IE is only used by 8% of the users https://www.w3counter.com/globalstats.php, I decided to leave it as it is.
+As this is not an essential part of the game and IE is only used by [8% of the users](https://www.w3counter.com/globalstats.php), I decided to leave it as it is.

 ### Automated Testing
 The following **validation services** were used to check the validity of the code: